animo/minor-blockchain-2020/docs/week-1/getting-started-and-the-basics-of-smart-contracts.md

 ## Solidity

 Solidity is a programming language for writing smart contracts on Ethereum and other blockchain platforms.
 It is what we'll be learning during this course.
-We'll start with the basics and work our way up.
+This material starts with the basics and works it way up.
 If at any point you want to try out some code at home or in class you can navigate to https://remix.ethereum.org/ to create a contract file and compile it.

 If you have never programmed before it can be intimidating to get started.
 Solidity has excellent [documentation](https://solidity.readthedocs.io/) but the documentation assumes you have some basic programming experience.
 In this course manual the main concepts will be explained for people completely new to programming, with references to the original documentation for additional information.